aws/aws-app-mesh-examples/walkthroughs/tls-with-acm/README.md

 aws ec2 create-key-pair --key-name color-app | jq -r .KeyMaterial > ~/.ssh/color-app.pem
 ```

-This command creates an Amazon EC2 Key Pair with name `color-app` and save the private key at
+This command creates an Amazon EC2 Key Pair with name `color-app` and saves the private key at
 `~/.ssh/color-app.pem`.

 Next, we need to set a few environment variables before provisioning the
 infrastructure.
-Please take note to change the value for `AWS_ACCOUNT_ID` and `KEY_PAIR_NAME`.
+Please change the value for `AWS_ACCOUNT_ID`, `KEY_PAIR_NAME`, and `ENVOY_IMAGE` below.

 ```bash
 export AWS_ACCOUNT_ID=<your account id>